Spherical clustering in detection of groups of concomitant extremes: Introduction

 \section{Introduction}

 Statistical analysis of high-dimensional data typically relies on various sparsity assumptions, unless structural domain knowledge is available.
-In the study of extremes sparsity is especially important since the number of extreme observations is small by definition.
-The recent survey~\cite{eng2020_review} reviews different notions of sparsity and the available tools in the context of extreme value statistics.
-Fundamental here is the notion of concomitant extremes~\cite{cha2015,goi2016}, where the focus is on the groups of variables which can be large simultaneously while others are small.
+In the study of extremes, sparsity is especially important since the number of extreme observations is small by definition.
+The recent survey of~\cite{eng2020_review} reviews different notions of sparsity and the available tools in the context of extreme value statistics.
+Fundamental here is the notion of concomitant extremes~\citep{cha2015,goi2016}, where the focus is on the groups of variables which can be large simultaneously while others are small.
 Importantly, extremal dependence can be modelled separately in these groups and then combined into a mixture model, thereby leading to dimension reduction.

 Mathematically speaking, our interest is in the identification of the lower dimensional faces of $\R^d_+$ charged with mass by the so-called exponent measure.
 Alternatively, we may look at the faces of the positive simplex charged with mass by the angular (spectral) probability measure.
-This task, however, is highly non-trivial since only approximate angles coming from a pre-limit distribution can be obtained in practice, and these normally lay in the interior of the simplex.
-Various approaches to the identification of concomitant extremes and respective maximal sets have been explored in the literature, see~\cite{goi2016,goi2017,sim2018,chi2019,mey2019}.
-The main idea is to use a certain neighbourhood of a given face and to assign the respective mass to this face.
-The simplest method~\cite{goi2016} amounts to thresholding the entries of the rescaled extreme observations.
-Apart from being very sensitive to threshold choice this method is not applicable in higher dimensions~\cite{goi2017}, as it produces a large number of faces with few corresponding observations.
-Certain grouping of faces as suggested by~\cite{goi2017} and~\cite{chi2019} may be helpful, but it is still limited to moderate dimensions.
+This task, however, is highly non-trivial since only approximate angles coming from a pre-limit distribution, which normally also puts mass on the interior of the simplex, can be obtained in practice.

+Various approaches to identification of concomitant extremes and respective maximal sets have been explored in the literature, see~\cite{goi2016,goi2017,sim2018,chi2019,Meyer_Wintenberger_2021,jalalzai2020informative}.
+One of the basic ideas is to use a certain neighbourhood of a given face and to assign the respective mass to this face.
+The simplest method~\citep{goi2016} amounts to thresholding the entries of the rescaled extreme observations.
+Such thresholding, however, often produces a large number of faces with few corresponding observations, see the discussion in~\cite{goi2017} and a numerical illustration in Figure~\ref{fig:elbow} below.
+Certain grouping of faces is then necessary, see~\cite{chi2019}.